Humanitariansai/YouTube/MD/README.md

 #### Example Prompt

 ```
-Create a descriptive, engaging title that clearly indicates the content is part of the Humanitarians AI Fellows program, for example:
+Create a descriptive, engaging YouTube title and,15 hashtags

+Create a description for the video that clearly indicates the content is part of the Humanitarians AI Fellows program
-- "How to Build a Simple AI Chatbot | Nerd Stuff and AI Ep.2"
-- "Understanding Machine Learning Models | Nerd Stuff and AI with Humanitarians AI"

 Your description should include:
 1. A brief summary of the video content (2-3 sentences)